hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 #### Receiver

-1. As a receiver, I want to be able to query the mirror node to see if I have any pending airdrops targeted for my account.
+1. As a receiver, I want to be able to query to see if I have any pending airdrops targeted for my account.
 2. As a receiver who has pending airdrops, I want to be able to claim the airdrops using a Claim API.
 I expect to receive this airdrop without paying for association fee and custom fee.
 I understand that if the sender does not have this token in their account when I claim it or if they have cancelled the pending airdrop, this claim request will fail, and the pending airdrop will be deleted.
 3. As a receiver who claims a token airdrop I will only be responsible for the transaction submission fee.
 No custom fees will be assessed to me as part of this transfer.
 4. As a user with receiver signature required enabled any airdrops sent to me will result in a pending transfer, even with open slots.